ls-1801/scheduler-interface/README.md

 > helm install -n test-namespace --create-namespace  esi .

+The Helm chart will installs:

+- CRDs: BatchJob, Scheduling, Testbed
+- Operator Deployments
+- Extender Service
+- Additional Kube-Scheduler which is configured to use the Extender Service
+- A single ServiceAccounts for all deployments
+- PriorityClasses

 #### Notes:

 The namespace also needs to be adjusted inside the value.yaml.
 Currently, most of the Interface uses the Helm Releases